About clinical geneticists

 You might also see a clinical geneticist if people in your family have particular forms of cancer, epilepsy, heart disease, hearing conditions, intellectual disability, visual conditions and short stature syndromes.

-For children who are born with structural problems such as cleft palate or a heart problem, or children with developmental problems or short stature, clinical geneticists can help try to determine whether a genetic condition is the underlying cause.
+For children who are born with structural problems like cleft palate or a heart defect, or children with developmental problems or short stature, clinical geneticists can help to work out whether a genetic condition is the underlying cause.

 A clinical geneticist might suggest genetic testing to help answer your questions.